ShawonAshraf/new-blog/content/2019-05-29-swift-associated-type-generic/index.md

 Notice the difference, we created a type out of nowhere and now our function can work with it!

-What an `associatedtype` does is actually tells the compiler that, listen dear compiler, my functions are a confused bunch of people who don't know whom they should let in, so pardon them for a while and I'm adding a type name or placeholder for these whom kinda people who're about to come in so that you can tag them later on.
+What an `associatedtype` does is it actually tells the compiler that, listen dear compiler, my functions are a confused bunch of people who don't know whom they should let in, so pardon them for a while and I'm adding a type name or placeholder for these whom kinda people who're about to come in so that you can tag them later on.

 In other words, `associatedtype` gives your imaginary type a name / id so that it doesn't get lost in the crowd.